demisto/content-docs/docs/concepts/demisto-sdk.md

 ```buildoutcfg
 demisto-sdk -h
 ```
-This command will give you a full list of available commands as well as a short description of each command's purpose.
+This command gives you a full list of available commands as well as a short description of each command's purpose.
 If you need the list of arguments available for a command, run:
 ```buildoutcfg
 demisto-sdk <command_name> -h
 ```
-This will give you a full list of the command's arguments and their descriptions.
+This gives you a full list of the command's arguments and their descriptions.
 We add new arguments and features regularly, so please feel free to approach us with new ideas and suggestions!

 ## Commands